'Skipping Sikh' to run first marathon aged 75

 "I'm looking forward to testing my body and show to people, you'll never be too late doing anything for a good cause," he said.

-Mr Singh is fundraising for Mencap, a charity that supports those with learning disabilities.
+Mr Singh, from Slough in Berkshire, is fundraising for Mencap, a charity that supports those with learning disabilities.

 Produced by Paul Murphy-Kasp and Meghan Owen